hodyroff/scs-training/Virtualization/Ceph-Knowledge.md

 * Read <https://docs.ceph.com/en/latest/architecture/>
 * Ceph Monitor cluster (Mons) maintains the *cluster state* (maps)
     - Cluster Map contains `FSID`, list of pools, placement groups, OSDs, crush map
-* Ceph Manager povides that administrative interfaces and additional monitoring
+* Ceph Manager provides that administrative interfaces and additional monitoring
     - It runs typically alongside the Mons and is required these days for normal operation
 * OSDs keep the data by writing them to local storage and by replicating them to other OSDs
     - Several options exist for local storage, preferred format is bluestore nowadays